 Please recognize that I have tried to put together a basic sander tutorial to get you started.
 I have tried my best to show the safest way to use it.
 That being said, I am not a professional (I only play one on this blog .)

 Using a rougher sanding pad, place it on the bottom of the sander as it just velcros on.
-I like to use a … sanding pad for my first pass.
+I like to use a 60-100 grit sanding pad for my first pass.
 Remember the lower the number, the rougher the sandpaper and the surface.

 Then, I use a circular motion and go over the whole surface to get out any irregularities in the surface and to sand off the excess wood filler.

-Check out this video that shows you how to sand wood with rough spots and also how to sand with the grain with an electric sander:
+Check out this video that shows you how to sand wood with an electric sander when trying to smooth out rough spots and also how to sand with the grain

 Step 3: Sand with Smoother Sandpaper